-Module organisers: Dr Erica Watson (edw23@cam.ac.uk) and Dr Claire Senner (ces207@cam.ac.uk)
+Module organisers: Dr Erica Watson (edw23@cam.ac.uk) & Prof. Magda Zernicka-Goetz (mz205@cam.ac.uk)

-The transformation of a fertilised egg into an embryo encompasses a series of fundamental cellular events that culminate in the divergence of the embryonic and extra-embryonic cell lineages.
-During this process the initial totipotent egg generates cells that, progressively become restricted to different fates.
-The first differentiation event is a separation between extra-embryonic trophectoderm and the pluripotent embryonic inner cell mass, and the second, within the inner cell mass, between the embryonic epiblast and the extra-embryonic primitive endoderm.
-In this module, we will explore how these cell fate decisions are taken and what transcriptional networks and epigenetic modifications reinforce them.
-We will also consider subsequent functions of the extra-embryonic lineages, and how interactions between the trophectoderm and the maternal tissues lead to implantation and establishment of a successful pregnancy.
-Correlates will be drawn between normal pregnancies and the common complications, including miscarriage and preeclampsia.
-More broadly, how the environment (e.g., folate status, stressor exposure) and maternal microbiome influence pregnancy with potential multigenerational consequences on development and health will be discussed.
+The transformation of a fertilised egg into a human embryo encompasses a series of fundamental cellular events.
+During this process the initial totipotent egg generates stem cells that, progressively become restricted to different fates.
+The first differentiation event is a separation between extra-embryonic trophectoderm and the pluripotent inner cell mass, and the second, within the inner cell mass, between the embryonic epiblast and the extra-embryonic primitive endoderm.
+In this module we will explore how these cell fate decisions are taken and what stem cell niches, transcriptional networks, and epigenetic modifications reinforce them.
+We will explore how we can build embryo ourselves using stem cells growing in vitro.
+We will also consider subsequent formation and functions of the extra-embryonic lineages, and how interactions between the trophectoderm and the maternal tissues and metabolism lead to implantation and establishment of a successful pregnancy.